uowuo/abaddon/README.md

 .channel-row-category - Only rows containing a category
 .channel-row-guild - Only rows containing a guild
 .channel-row-label - All labels within the channel container
+.nsfw - Applied to channel row label's and their container for NSFW channels

 .messages - Container of user messages
 .message-container - The container which holds a user's messages